 To start the test, select Yes, Test Connection to the Internet and click Next.
-In the next dialog, view the progress of the test and the results of the test.
-If the test fails, click Back to return in the previous dialog and correct the configuration or skip the test.
-If you need more information about the test process, click View Logs.
+In the next dialog, view the progress of the test and the results.
+Detailed information about the test process is available via View Logs.
+If the test fails, click Back to return to the network configuration to correct your entries.

 If you do not want to test the connection at this point, select No, Skip This Test then Next.
-This also skips downloading product updates and release notes.
+This also skips downloading the release notes, configuring the customer center, and updating online.
+These steps can be performed any time after the system has been initially configured.